eclipse-archived/codewind-docs/docs/_documentations/offline-codewind.md

 ---

 # Using Codewind offline

-When you have limited or no Internet access, you can continue to work on projects in Codewind provided that:
+When you have limited or no internet access, you can continue to work on projects in Codewind if you meet these conditions:

-- The project was created and had run successfully before, while you had Internet access
+- The project was created and was run successfully when you had internet access.
-- You only make changes to your code without pulling in new dependencies
+- You make changes to your code without pulling in new dependencies.
-- You do not remove docker images of your projects that Codewind has built on your system
+- You do not remove the project container images that Codewind built on your system.

-## These projects can be worked on offline
+## You can work with these projects offline:
 - Appsody Kitura
 - Appsody LoopBack 4
 - Appsody Python Flask